Rodbert/writeups/Backdorctf16/dtune/README.md

 # the flag is shaajm of ************.
 ```

-At first we tried
+At first we tried:
 ```python
 hashlib.sha256('SHAAJM OF ************').hexdigest()
 ```

-then after few trials ('with spaces, without spaces'), we noticed:
+Then after few trials ('with spaces, without spaces'), we noticed:
 ```python
 # shaajm -> sha256